CircuitVerse/Interactive-Book/docs/comb-msi/mux-demux.md

    1. Demultiplexer
    * Multiplexer
    * Coder
-   *  Both Multiplexer and Demultiplexer
+   *  Both MUX and DEMUX

 2. Which of the following logic block has a number of input lines and one signle output line ?